mcbrideke/PythonPrograms/README.md

 # Get Files
 Given a url, this program gets the file names of each file in the directory and subdirectories of the path and prints them (by default).
 Can be modified to rename files, move files, delete files etc.

+# Web Scraper
+Given a url extracts html data which can be accessed by specfying html classes and id names.